Learn About Employment Growth by Industry in Tucson, Arizona MSA

 What are the key trends?

 Total employment growth in the Tucson MSA was slow to rebound from the 2008 – 2009 recession.
 However, employment growth in Tucson picked up in 2019 to 2.3%.
 That was the fastest growth posted since the 2008-2009 recession.
-Employment growth then rapidly declined in 2020 due to the Coronavirus pandemic.
+Employment growth then rapidly declined in 2020 due to the coronavirus pandemic.
 Tucson’s loss of 4.5% in 2020 was slightly better than the national loss of 5.8%.
 In 2021, Tucson’s job growth increased by 2.1%.
 Tucson’s employment gains in 2022 grew even faster at 3.6%.
 That was slower than the state or the nation, but it was the fastest job growth in 16 years.
-In 2023, Tucson's employment growth returned to levels seen prior to the pandemic.
+In 2024, Tucson’s growth cooled and turned negative with a loss of 0.5%.

 How is it measured?

 Employment by industry is estimated based on a survey of employers.
 It reflects the number of jobs at establishments located within an area.
 An individual who works at two separate establishments during a year will be counted twice.
 Employment data come from the Bureau of Labor Statistics Current Employment Statistics (CES).
 The CES collects monthly survey data on employment, hours, and earnings of workers on nonfarm payroll.
-All military data come from the Bureau of Economic Analysis (BEA).